List of state highway loops in Texas (400–499): Loop 480

+In 2019, Loop 480 was designated Loop JUNO in honor of educator Julissa Nevarez and pharmacist Noe Tinajero, both of whom lived in Eagle Pass and died in 2017.

 Loop 480 (1969)

 A previous route numbered Loop 480 was designated in Lamar County on May 28, 1969, from US 82 in northern Paris south and southeast 4.9 miles to US 271.
 It was signed as a business route of US 271.
-On June 21, 1990, Loop 480 was cancelled and transferred to Business US 271.
+On June 21, 1990, Loop 480 was cancelled and transferred to Bus.
+US 271.

 Loop 481

 Loop 481 is located in Kimble County.
-The highway was designated in 1969 over the old route of US 83 / US 290 when those highways were re-routed around the town of Junction with the construction of I-10.
+The highway was designated in 1969 over the old route of US 83 / US 290 when those highways were rerouted around the town of Junction with the construction of I-10.

 The highway begins at an intersection with US 377 (11th Street).
 The highway travels in an eastern direction along Main Street and passes through the Junction town square.
 Loop 481 turns in a southeast direction at East Main Street and crosses the South Llano River before leaving the town.
 The highway has a short overlap with FM 2169 near the Texas Tech University Junction Center.
 The highway travels through rural areas and hilly terrain before ending at an interchange with I-10 / US 83.

 Along with US 377 (North Main Street), Loop 481 forms a business loop of I-10 through Junction.